 This living room is visually divided into three sections: pink, blue and brown.
 The pink and blue walls create a two-piece of the room.
 As if to underline the visual contrast, the feminine appeal of the pink walls is balanced out by the masculine tone of the blue walls on the opposite side.
 The brown upholstery and carpet flooring set a neutral backdrop for the two dominant colors of the room.

-This pink master bedroom reeks of sophistication, tenderness and femininity.
+This pink primary bedroom reeks of sophistication, tenderness and femininity.
 The pink walls paint the overall ambience of the room while serving as a backdrop to the large pieces of artwork that add a playful appeal to the room.

 Here’s an example of how pink can be a great choice for small rooms.
 The intense shade of pink in this small minimalist home office looks stunning without being overwhelming.